E-mail addresses of Competition Secretaries are :-

 13. DISCLAIMER AND EXCEPTIONS

-13.1 WADCC and/or its officers cannot accept responsibility for loss of or damage to entries.
+13.1 WDCC and/or its officers cannot accept responsibility for loss of or damage to entries.

 13.3 In all competitions the Judges decisions with regards to placements and commendations are final.